 Why Should You Go Serverless?

 Server-centric applications and programming can rapidly become overwhelming, particularly if you’re growing.
-You’ll need to add more servers and increase the number of jobs you do in your business and vice-versa.
-However, making those functions go cloud can immediately speed up data processing and ease debugging.
+You’ll need to add more servers and more resources to manage them, while making your application serverless can immediately speed up data processing and ease debugging.

 The Benefits of Going Serverless: Serverless computing is becoming more and more popular for a variety of reasons –